jheske/Popcorn/README.md

 ## Synopsis

-This repository contains my Udacity Android Developer Nanodegree Project 1: Popular Movies, Stage 1
+This repository contains my Udacity Android Developer Project 1: Popular Movies, Stage 1

 Udacity's description of the project is as follows: